 Rod Blagojevich aside, why would I want Obama to be governor?
 Because governors win the White House, senators don’t.
 Now you’re thinking, “What the hell am I talking about?”

 Well, let’s see… four out of the last five presidents were governors.
 Bush was a governor.
 Clinton was a governor.
 Reagan was a governor.
 Carter was a governor.
 Bush senior was an extension of Reagan, and he wasn’t a governor or a senator.

 Senators get attacked for their voting record.
 Most Americans don’t understand bills and pork and finance committees and all the stuff that senators do.
 They don’t understand how senators represent them in the legislative branch.
 Frankly, it’s too complicated, and explanations bore them.

 Governors can show how they govern by extrapolating their success at the state level and showcasing those skills on a federal level.
 In the eyes of the American public, being a governor is like being in the presidential minor leagues.
 You govern over a state and then get called up to the big show — the federal government.

 It’s going to take an extraordinary person to rise above the confusion of senatorial politics if that person is going to win the White House in the 21st century.
 Obama might just be that guy.

 Just watch his appearance on the John Stewart show.
 I thought his interview was absolutely dead-on.
 Obama doesn’t hide behind meaningless babble.
-He answers Stewart’s questions in a fun and somewhat self-depreciating way.
+He answers Stewart’s questions in a fun and somewhat self-deprecating way.
 I’ve never seen a senator make fun of the process of being a senator.
-He gets that the American public think it’s kind of a joke as well.
+He gets that the American public thinks it’s kind of a joke as well.

 President Obama.
 Get used to it.